What is osteomyelitis?

 - Stunted growth in children, if the infection has involved the growth plate

 - Tissue death (gangrene) in the affected area

 Key points about osteomyelitis

-- Causes of osteomyelitis include: bacterial infection in the blood, having an injury or surgery, having frequent medicine injections, having diabetes or a weak immune system, and having a prosthetic device.
+- Causes of osteomyelitis include having a bacterial infection in the blood, an injury or surgery, frequent medicine injections, diabetes or a weak immune system, and a prosthetic device.